Quantum Circuit Mutants: Empirical Analysis and Recommendations: Related Work

-\textbf{Classic Mutation Analysis. } The surveys of Jia and Harman~\cite{MutationSurveyOld} and Papadakis et al.~\cite{MutationSurvey} show the growing interest of the research community in mutation analysis.
-Inside mutation analysis, in order to improve and adapt the mutation to different use cases, several different strategies have been developed.
-Some of them involve new mutant generation techniques or new mutant selection strategies~\cite{MutationSurveyOld,MutationSurvey}.
-Different works have proposed operators for specific programming languages~\cite{survey77,survey80,survey79,survey81,survey82}, categories of programming languages~\cite{survey83,survey84,survey85,survey86}, categories of applications~\cite{survey87,survey88,survey89,survey91,survey93,survey95}, and specific bug categories~\cite{survey95,survey104,survey107,survey109,survey111,regexTestGenSTVR2018}.
-Other works, instead, focused on devising new reduction strategies~\cite{survey112,survey113,survey114,survey115,survey116,survey117}.
+The surveys of Jia and Harman~\parencite{MutationSurveyOld} and Papadakis et al.~\parencite{MutationSurvey} show the growing interest of the research community in mutation analysis.
+Inside mutation analysis, to improve and adapt the mutation to different use cases, several different strategies have been developed.
+Some of them involve new mutant generation techniques or new mutant selection strategies~\parencite{MutationSurveyOld,MutationSurvey}.
+Different works have proposed operators for specific programming languages~\parencite{survey77,survey80,survey79,survey81,survey82}, categories of programming languages~\parencite{survey83,survey84,survey85,survey86}, categories of applications~\parencite{survey87,survey88,survey89,survey91,survey93,survey95}, and specific bug categories~\parencite{survey95,survey104,survey107,survey109,survey111,regexTestGenSTVR2018}.
+Other works, instead, focused on devising new reduction strategies~\parencite{survey112,survey113,survey114,survey115,survey116,survey117}.

-Papadakis et al.~\cite{MutationSurvey} propose a checklist of best practices for using mutation testing in the context of controlled experiments for classical programs.
+Papadakis et al.~\parencite{MutationSurvey} propose a checklist of best practices for using mutation testing in the context of controlled experiments for classical programs.
 Instead, we focus on quantum circuits and provide guidelines to select mutants for quantum circuits based on an extensive empirical evaluation.